rust-lang/rfcs/text/0000-is-sorted.md

 In addition to the changes shown above, the three methods should also be added to `core::slice::SliceExt` as they don't require heap allocations.

 To repeat the exact semantics from the prior section: the methods return `true` if and only if for each element `a` and its following element `b`, the condition `a <= b` holds.
 For slices/iterators with zero or one element, `true` is returned.
+For elements which implement `PartialOrd`, but not `Ord`, the function returns `false` if any two consecutive elements are not comparable (this is an implication of the `a <= b` condition from above).

 A note about implementation: it's sufficient to only do real work in `Iterator::is_sorted_by`.
 All other methods can simply be implemented by (directly or indirectly) using `Iterator::is_sorted_by`.
-A sample implementation can be found [here](https://play.rust-lang.org/?gist=8ad7ece1c99e68ee2f5c3ec2de7767b2&version=stable).
+A sample implementation can be found [here](https://play.rust-lang.org/?gist=431ff42fe8ba5980fcf9250c8bc4492b&version=stable).

 # Drawbacks